algosup/2023-2024-project-2-x86-retrogaming-team-6/Management/DifficultiesDocumentManagement.md

 During the 6-week project, the whole team worked to make the best version of the Pac Man game.

-Unfortunately, this was due to a lack of understanding of the assembly and a lack of skills.
-We didn't manage to make the Pac Man version we wanted.
+Unfortunately, due to a lack of understanding of assembly and a lack of skills, we didn't manage to make the Pac-Man version we wanted.

-So we had to put aside some of the game's features when we wanted to add them.
-For example, we didn't have time to add a score bar, or to add player lives.
+Thus, we decided to put aside some of the games features that we initially wanted to add.
+For example, we threw the score bar and the player lives away.
 Nor did we have time to add powers or behaviors to the game's ghosts.

 So we concentrated on the most important parts of the game to create a Pac Man-like game.